GGGalang/GGGalang.github.io/README.md

 for `DATE POSTED` put the date when the article was posted<br>
 for `ARTICLE MAIN BODY` just place the paragraph summary of each article (and in-text citation at the end).<br>

-Copy paste the result into the last part of the table in the respective topic of your article, right before the `</table>` tag.
+Paste the result into the last part of the table in the respective topic of your article, right before the `</table>` tag.
+If you download the repo, you'll see comments as to where to paste new articles.

 ### Extras:
 -**To add images**, you can create a new spritesheet and create a class for it in the topic's respective css file (each topic has one).<br>